92an/second-milesonte-project/README.md

 See documentation for publishing to Github Pages [here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

-## deploy repository locally by cloning directory:
+## Deploy repository locally by cloning repository:
 1. Go to the github repository.
 2. Click on code.
 3. Copy the url to the repository https://github.com/92an/second-milesonte-project.git.